-G. Reporting Requirements
+I. Notification Requirements

 - 1. An on-duty deputy, off-duty deputy, or a deputy working supplemental law enforcement services is required to immediately notify his supervisor or the on-duty supervisor whenever he has: - a.
 Discharged an issued or approved firearm for any reason other than for training purposes or target practice at an established firing range; - b.
-Applied force or taken an action that results in, or is alleged to have resulted in, the physical injury or death of another person or a domestic animal/pet;

-- c.
-Applied force through the use of lethal or less lethal weapons; - d.
+Applied force; - c.
+Taken an action that results in, or is alleged to have resulted in, the physical injury or death of another person or a domestic animal/pet; - d.
+Applied force through the use of lethal or less lethal weapons; - e.
 Applied weaponless control techniques to the extent that it was likely to cause or lead to physical injury, a claim of injury, or an allegation of excessive force (this does not include the use of techniques that have little or no chance of producing injuries when gaining control over, subduing non-compliant or resisting persons when no injury results.
-These techniques include, but are not limited to physical touching, holding, frisking, handcuffing, or other custodial procedures); - e.
-Applied intentional force against property that results in damage to that property; - f.
+These techniques include, but are not limited to physical touching, holding, frisking, handcuffing, or other custodial procedures); - f.
+Applied intentional force against property that results in damage to that property; - g.
+Accidental discharge of a CEW; or - h.
 Pointed a firearm or CEW at a person (display only). - i.
-Whenever a firearm or CEW is pointed at a subject (displayed only) and not discharged, the incident will not be labeled a "use of force"; however, it must be documented by checking the "Display Only" box on the Use of Force Report (SO-044). - Deputies involved in the above described incidents will document the event in an Incident Report (SO-001) for the original call for service or a Supplement Report (SO-002) prior to the end of that deputy's tour of duty. - a.
-In instances where a deputy is injured or otherwise unable to complete an Incident Report (SO-001), his supervisor will complete that report. - b.
-When the deputy's supervisor is unavailable, the on-duty supervisor will complete the report. - c.
-Discharge of firearms to humanely destroy an injured animal will be documented by a CAD entry only, while indicating the type of animal and the number of rounds discharged.
+Whenever a firearm or CEW is pointed at a subject (displayed only) and not discharged, the incident will not be labeled a "use of force"; however, it will be documented by choosing the "Display Only" dropdown on the Use of Force Report in the RMS.